 Then, in fall 2018, I got a call asking me to foster a young, heartworm positive Australian cattle dog named Daisy.
 My partner and I agreed to get her through her heartworm treatment and ready for adoption in her forever home… But she turned out to be a little more than anyone bargained for.
 After trying to find her the perfect home for a whole year, we finally adopted her after moving to a farm that would better meet all of our needs than the urban environment we had been living in.

 Meeting all of Daisy’s physical, mental, and emotional needs has required a deep dive into the world of dog behavior and welfare.
-I am now studying to become a Certified Professional Dog Trainer, I serve on the board of directors of Summit Dog Rescue, and I co-host the podcast Pod to the Rescue, a dog behavior and wellness resource for rescues, fosters, and adopters.
+I am a certified Family Dog Mediator, I am studying to become a Certified Professional Dog Trainer, I serve on the board of directors of Summit Dog Rescue, and I co-host the podcast Pod to the Rescue, a dog behavior and wellness resource for rescues, fosters, and adopters.

-In addition to my work with dogs, I am a writer and editor.
+In addition to my work with dogs, I work as a freelance writer and editor and have a master of fine arts from the University of Wyoming in creative writing.
 I live with Daisy and my partner, Jason, outside of Boulder, Colorado.

 My pronouns are she/her/hers.